 In addition, national assessors may give advice on the development of the job description, person specification and recruitment advert.

 Becoming a National Assessor

-If you are currently at Band 8c or above with substantial experience of recruitment and selection at a senior level you may apply to become a national assessor.
+To become a national assessor you must be a Practicing Psychologist currently at Band 8c or above with substantial experience of recruitment and selection at a senior level.

 BPS member of appropriate Division.